 Commissions naturally create a conflict of interest.
 Brokers have an incentive to recommend products that pay them the highest commissions, whether or not those investments are in your best interest.

 Fee-Only: There are no commissions, sales charges, or sales loads.
 Compensation does not come from the financial products recommended.
 Fee-only planners receive payment for their advice through either an hourly fee, a retainer fee, or a percentage of your assets under their management.

 Fee-Based: This is a term created to confuse you.
 It sounds very similar to fee-only, but that’s where the similarity ends.
 Yes, the advisor can receive fees like a fee-only advisor, but they also receive commissions from annuities, insurance, and mutual funds.

-Payment structure does affect advice
+Payment structure does affect the advice

 The commission and fee-based models have the potential for conflicts of interest.
 Yes, I’m biased towards the fee-only model, but it’s important to understand how your advisor gets paid.
 It will affect the advice you receive.

-It just seems like common sense to know that your interests will be put first, how the advisor gets paid, and that that person has put forth an effort to become a CERTIFIED FINANCIAL PLANNING™ professional.
+It just seems like common sense to know that your interests will be put first, how the advisor gets paid, and that that person has put forth an effort to become a CERTIFIED FINANCIAL PLANNER™ professional.